Wilkes County Courthouse (Georgia): Architecture

 The Wilkes County, Georgia Courthouse and clock tower were designed by architect Frank Pierce Milburn, who was heavily influenced by the Richardsonian Romanesque and Romanesque Revival styles of architecture.
-It was originally constructed between 1903 - 1904 using sand-colored brick accented by red brick and natural stone.
+It was originally constructed between 1903 and 1904 using sand-colored brick accented by red brick and natural stone.
 The total cost of the original construction was $40,000.

 The courthouse's original design and construction included extensive detail work around the base of the roof and elaborate ornamentation across the roof as a whole, plus a Gothic accented clock tower which nearly doubled the building's total height.
 These aspects of the original 1904 construction were destroyed in 1958, as a fire ravaged the courthouse's top half.
 As a result of the fire, the building was tower-less and capped by a flat roof for more than three decades until a restoration effort took place in 1989.

 A partial restoration, the project restored a roof which approximates the original design, and a clock tower, albeit much shorter than the original.
 The ornamental detailing evident in the 1904 roof and Gothic embellished clock tower were omitted from the 1989 restoration due to limited project budget.

 Prominent African American contractor Monroe Morton of Athens, Georgia was involved in the construction of the courthouse.

 Wilkes County Courthouse was nominated for the U.S. National Register of Historic Places (NRHP) as part of a Multiple property submission (or MPS).
 The Georgia County Courthouses MPS included a select group of fifty-two of the state's former and current County Courthouses which were chosen based on their historical significance in the areas of architecture, communications, economics, law, and politics/government.
 All the properties in the Georgia County Courthouses MPS were accepted to the NRHP on September 18, 1980.